-Dev Benegal is considered the pioneer of the next generation of Indian cinema with his first feature film English, August (1994) acknowledged as a landmark film in contemporary Indian cinema.
+Dev Benegal is a New York based filmmaker.
+He is considered the pioneer of the next generation of Indian cinema with his first feature film English, August (1994) acknowledged as a landmark film in contemporary Indian cinema.
 It won the countries highest award in cinema- The National Award for Best Feature Film (English).

 English, August was the first Indian film to be acquired for distribution by the 20th Century Fox.
 The film broke the stranglehold of Bollywood cinema and discovered a new young audience in India with its box office success.